SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 ### Level 3

-* Battlefield Experience

-You gain a bonus to initiative rolls equal to your Wisdom modifier (minimum +1).

 * Press the Advantage

 As you strike, you call out sharp commands to your allies, spurring them to action and allowing them to take advantage of the opening.
 Once during your turn when you hit a creature with a melee weapon attack, you can immediately initiate one of the following maneuvers:
 • Exploit Opening - The next attack roll made by an attacker other than yourself against this creature is made with advantage.
 The attack must be made before the start of your next turn.
 • Predict Attack - The creature has disadvantage on the next attack roll it makes before the start of your next turn.
 • Covering Strike - All allies other than yourself don't provoke opportunity attacks from this creature.
 This effect lasts until the start of your next turn.

+* Relentlessness

+You gain a bonus to initiative rolls equal to your Strength modifier (minimum +1).

 ### Level 7